terminal-labs/rambo/docs/index.rst

 We heartily welcome any contirubtions to this project, whether in the form of commenting on or posting an issue, or development.
-If you would like to submit a pull request, you might first want to look at our development `guidlines <https://github.com/terminal-labs/rambo/blob/master/RULES.md>`__ for this project.
+If you would like to submit a pull request, you might first want to look at our development `guidelines <https://github.com/terminal-labs/rambo/blob/master/RULES.md>`__ for this project.

 Special Thanks
 --------------